Contiguous Boundary Guarding: A Proof of Lemma

 \begin{lemma} Any guard $g\in\Gamma^*$ that is in the interior of $P$ lies on exactly one edge-extension.
 Moreover, the corresponding edge belongs to $\partial(g)$. \end{lemma} \begin{proof} First, observe that $g$ cannot be on two edge-extensions because otherwise $g$ is in $Q$, a contradiction.
-If $g$ is not on any edge-extension in $\partial(g)$ as in Figure~\ref{reflex-boundary-fig}, then by moving $g$ along the bisector of $w(g)$ one can increase $w(g)$ without decreasing its coverage $\partial(g)$, a contradiction to our choice of $\Gamma^*$---this movement is possible as $g$ is in the interior of $P$.
+If $g$ is not on any edge-extension in $\partial(g)$ as in Figure~\ref{reflex-boundary-fig}, then by moving $g$ along the bisector of $w(g)$ one can increase $w(g)$ without decreasing its coverage $\partial(g)$, a contradiction to our choice of $\Gamma^*$---this movement is possible as $g$ is in the interior of $P$ and $w(g)<2\pi$ by Lemma~\ref{2pi-lemma}.
 Thus $g$ lies on the extension of exactly one edge, say $e$.
-If $e\notin \partial(g)$ then we can get a similar contradiction by slightly moving $g$ towards the bisector of $w(g)$. \end{proof} \begin{lemma} No guard $g\in \Gamma^*$ lies on a vertex-extension. \end{lemma} \begin{proof} If $g\in \partial$, then $g$ cannot be on a vertex-extension because otherwise, it would be in $Q$, a contradiction.
+If $e\notin \partial(g)$ then we can get a similar contradiction by slightly moving $g$ towards the bisector of $w(g)$. \end{proof}

+\begin{lemma} No guard $g\in \Gamma^*$ lies on a vertex-extension. \end{lemma} \begin{proof} If $g\in \partial$, then $g$ cannot be on a vertex-extension because otherwise, it would be in $Q$, a contradiction.
 If $g\notin \partial$, then $g$ is in the interior of $P$.
 In this case, $g$ is on an edge-extension, by Lemma~\ref{edge-lemma}, and thus it cannot be on a vertex-extension as otherwise it would be in $Q$. \end{proof}

 A guard $g\in\Gamma^*$ cannot lie on both $\partial$ and an edge-extension because otherwise it would be in $Q$, a contradiction.
 Moreover, a guard cannot be on a vertex of the polygon.
 This and Lemma~\ref{edge-lemma} imply that every guard $g$ lies either on exactly one edge of $\partial$ or on exactly one edge-extension but not both.
 For both cases, we denote the corresponding edge by $e(g)$.
+(In the case where $g$ lies on an edge-extension, $e(g)$ is the edge of $P$ that defines the extension.)

 Let $r$ be a reflex vertex that bounds a ray of $w(g)$; such a reflex vertex exists by Lemma~\ref{on-ray-lemma}.
 We say that $r$ bounds the ray from {\em outside} if both edges incident to $r$ lie outside $w(g)$; otherwise (at least one edge lies inside $w(g)$), we say that $r$ bounds the ray from {\em inside}.